 - 1. Partial Hospitalization Program (PHP); - 2.
 Intensive Outpatient Program (IOP); - 3.
 Mental Health Day treatment; - 4.
-Outpatient substance use withdrawal programs; - 5.
-Evaluation and assessment for mental health and substance use; - 6.
-Individual and group therapy for mental health and substance use: - 7.
-Medication Assisted Treatment- combines behavioral therapy and medications to treat Substance Use Disorders; - 8.
+Outpatient Substance Use Disorder withdrawal programs; - 5.
+Evaluation and assessment for mental health and Substance Use Disorders; - 6.
+Individual and group therapy for mental health and Substance Use Disorders; - 7.
+Medication Assisted Treatment- combines behavioral therapy and medications to treat Substance Use Disorders: - 8.
 Medication management services; - 9.
 Psychological and Neuropsychological testing and assessment; - 10.
 Applied Behavior Analysis for treatment of Autism Spectrum Disorder; - 11.
-Covered Services provided through Telemedicine or Telehealth Services; - 12.
+Covered Services provided through Telemedicine or Ambetter Telehealth services; - 12.
 Electroconvulsive Therapy (ECT); - 13.
 Transcranial Magnetic Stimulation (TMS); and - 14.
 Assertive Community Treatment (ACT).

-Behavioral Health Covered Services are only for the diagnosis or treatment of mental health conditions and the treatment of substance use/Chemical Dependency.
+Behavioral Health Covered Services are only for the diagnosis or treatment of mental health conditions and the treatment of Substance Use Disorders.

 Expenses for these services are covered if Medically Necessary and may be subject to Prior Authorization.
 However, we will not require Prior Authorization for withdrawal management services or Inpatient or residential Substance Use Disorder treatment services.
-Please see the Schedule of Benefits for more information regarding services that require Prior Authorization and specific benefit limits, day or visit, if any.
+Please see your Schedule of Benefits for more information regarding services that require Prior Authorization and specific benefit limits, if any.